Flag of Orlando: History

-Historical flags
+First flag

 The city had one prior flag.
 The first flag, like the current one, was created through a design contest.
 The contest was sponsored by the Council of Arts and Sciences as well as the Orlando Kiwanis Club.
 It was adopted by the city council on June 2, 1980 and remained in use until the new design was adopted.

 Both the former and current flags of Orlando were horizontal bicolors of white and blue, but in the city's first flag these two stripes were equal in size.
 The flag featured two palm trees, two unidentified buildings, and the Lake Eola fountain in the center.
 Other buildings could be seen behind the fountain.
 The bottom of the flag read "CITY of ORLANDO" surrounded by a light blue color.
 The flag had a light yellow-orange semicircle behind the objects seen in the foreground.